MileHacker Logo

 Seasonal Travel Insights

 Spring, from March to May, brings a gradual warming.
-March stays cold, April sees the snow melt, and May becomes gentle and pleasant.
+March stays cold, April sees the snow melt, and May becomes mild and pleasant.
 Average temperatures during spring range from -3°C to 16°C (27°F to 61°F), with moderate precipitation.

 Summer & Autumn Overview